-The regulations are pervasive for drone pilots in Azerbaijan.
-We clarify which rules apply.
+The regulations for drone pilots in Azerbaijan are extensive.

-In Azerbaijan, unmanned flight systems have the same safety standards as manned flying objects in principle.
-The regulations set out here are determined for commercial drone pilots.
-I have not found the editions for private users yet.
+In Azerbaijan, unmanned flight systems should have the same safety standards as manned flying objects.
+The regulations mentioned here are for commercial drone pilots.
+I have not found the rules for private drone pilots yet.

-Maximum horizontal distance and FPV: In principle, Multicopters should always be in sight of the pilot during the flight, but the maximum permitted distance is 500 meters (= 1700 feet).
+In principle, multicopters should always be within line of sight of the pilot during the flight, but the maximum permitted distance is 500 meters (= 1700 feet).
 Flights outside these limits are possible.
-However, your drone requires such maneuvers a Detect and Avoid system to avoid collisions in the air.
-The classic FPV equipment is not recognized as such.
+However, your drone requires a detect and avoid system for such flights in order to avoid collisions in the air.
+The normal FPV equipment is not recognized as such.

-Maximum take-off weight (MTOW): Currently, three groups of copters are listed in Azerbaijan, which is classified as follows:
+Currently, three groups of copters are listed in Azerbaijan and classified as follows:

 - Small Unmanned Aircraft up to 20 kilograms